Veteran Indian investor Rakesh Jhunjhunwala dies at 62

 Jhunjhunwala, a chartered accountant from the northern state of Rajasthan, began investing in the stock market while he was still in college, starting off with capital of just 5,000 rupees ($63).
 He went on to establish and manage RARE Enterprises, an asset management firm.
 As his net worth steadily rose, he became one of India’s richest men with investments in some of the country’s biggest companies.

-In his latest venture, he teamed up with two Indian airline CEOs to launch the low-cost Akasa Air, which took its first flight last week.
+In his latest venture, he helped launched the low-cost Akasa Air, which took its first flight last week.
 Jhunjhunwala was seen at the launch in a wheelchair, local media reported.

+The airline said it was “deeply saddened” by the news of his death.
+“We at Akasa cannot thank Mr. Jhunjhunwala enough for being an early believer in us and putting his trust and faith in us to build a world-class airline,” it said in a statement.

 Also called the “Big Bull” of the country’s Bombay Stock Exchange, Jhunjhunwala was known for taking risks in the market and in his investments.